ACl365/MIMIC-demo/docs/imbalance_analysis.md

 It's important to note the limitations of this analysis:

-1. **Small Dataset Size**: With only ~200 demo patients, the absolute performance metrics may be unstable and not generalizable.
+1. **Small Dataset Size**: With only ~200 demo patients, the absolute performance metrics may be unstable and not generalisable.
 The relative differences between techniques are more informative than the absolute values.

 2. **Cross-validation Stability**: Even with cross-validation, the small dataset size means that the results may vary significantly depending on the random splits.